Instant vs Gradual Self Improvement and Spiritual Growth

 By Remez Sasson

-Nowadays, it seems that people expect immediate results from positive thinking, self-improvement and spiritual growth methods.
-They expect their life to magically change, just by visualizing for a few minutes a day, or listening to a self improvement CD.
-It is like making instant coffee, opening a can of beans, or heating and eating some ready-made food.
+Do you expect immediate results from positive thinking, self-improvement and spiritual growth methods?
+Do you expect your life to magically change, just by visualizing your goals a few minutes a day, or listening to a self improvement MP3?

-- Can you develop a muscular and athletic body in just a few weeks?
+- Can you develop a muscular and athletic body in just a few days?

 To all of these questions the answer is, NO!

+We often hear about methods that create results almost instantly.
+You need to use your common sense and not accept everything without thinking.
 Techniques that promise quick results might work for the one who invented them, but not necessarily for other people.
 Everyone begins from a different starting point and at a different level of development.
-What helped the author might not help everyone else.
+What helped one person might not help everyone else.

-Often, we expect fast results, and if results do not manifest immediately, one becomes disappointed and lose faith.
-It is like the story about the man who was digging for oil and couldn't find anything and so he gave up and went away.
-Then someone else came and continued digging, just to find oil a few feet further deep.
+Often, we expect fast results, and if results do not obtained immediately, we becomes disappointed and lose faith.
+It is like the story about the man who was digging for oil and couldn't find anything.
+Eventually, he gave up and went away.
+Then, someone else came and continued digging, just to find oil a few feet further deep.

-You can buy ready made food, but you can work more at the kitchen and cook something really delicious.
-You can pick a few words in a foreign language from a movie that you watch or you can learn the language at a school.
+You can buy ready made food, but you can work a little at the kitchen and cook something really delicious.
+You can pick a few words in a foreign language from a movie that you watched, or you can learn the language at a school.